CYB3R-JUNKI3/Robocop-Rogue-City-VR/README.md

 :question: _Bullets are off if I ADS (Aim Down Sights)_

 :bulb: Currently unable to resolve this, however, the In-Game crosshair has been heavily reduced and is still very accurate

 ---
+:question: _Sometimes the camera snaps when firing a weapon_

+:bulb: Although most shake and recoil has been removed, some still remain, will update when fixed

+---
 :question: _The HUD is stuck to my head during the "Shady Meetup" mission_